-Name

-ivalile

-Address City State/Zip+

-Phone Number Cell

-Email Address Fax

-Business Information (if applicable)

-Title Business

-Business Address City State / Zip

-Phone Number Fax -

-Email Address

-egal, financial, planning, r networking, marketing, fundraising,

-rations, individuals, and / or foundations that might be relevant to
+Personal Information Address State/Zip+ Phone Number Cell Email Address Fax Business Information (if applicable) Business Business Address City State / Zip Phone Number Fax Email Address Please outline what professional skills, personal talents and special interests you would bring to (a) potential committee(s); for example legal, financial, planning, networking, marketing, fundraising,...
+Please list any affiliations with corporations, individuals, and / or foundations that might be relevant to this sponsored ministry: Please comment on why the invitation to serve on the [name of sponsored ministry] board appeals to you and share contributions you hope to make to the Board.

-What time commitment to serving on the board can you reasonably make, if appointed to the board Please list past or present involvement in mission oriented non-profit organizations (incl. board or committee membership, if any).
+What time commitment to serving on the board can you reasonably make, if appointed to the board?
+Please list past or present involvement in mission oriented non-profit organizations (incl. board or committee membership, if any).
 Please include the ministry's name(s) and place(s): How did you contribute to their mission?
-Please list two persons we can contact for reference/recommendation and their contact information Please attach a current resume and e-mail your application to: On behalf of the entire board of directors, the School Sisters of Notre Dame, Atlantic-Midwest Provinthe staff and the people we serve at [name of sponsored ministry] we thank you for applying to serve this ministries' board.
-Your information will assist the corporate Members in their decision in approving the serve that the corporate Members in their decision in approving the serve that the corporate Members in their decision in approving the serve that the corporate Members in their decision in approving the serve that the serve that the corporate Members in their decision in approving the serve that the serve that the serve that the corporate Members in their decision in approving the serve that the prospective board members, thus exercising their reserved powers to safeguard the SSND mission and Catholic identity and the assets of the sponsored ministry.
+Please list two persons we can contact for reference/recommendation and their contact information.
+Please attach a current resume and e-mail your application to: On behalf of the entire board of directors, the School Sisters of Notre Dame, Atlantic-Midwest Province the staff and the people we serve at [name of sponsored ministry] we thank you for applying to serve this ministries' board.
+Your information will assist the corporate Members in their decision in approving prospective board members, thus exercising their reserved powers to safeguard the SSND mission and

+Catholic identity and the assets of the sponsored ministry.
 We look forward to further conversation.